haggen/wow/src/Fastbind/README.md

 ## About

-Bind keys directly to action bar slots, spells, macros and inventory items without having to visit the settings menu.
+Bind keys directly to action bar slots, spells, macros, and inventory items without having to visit the settings menu.

 ## Installation

-Download the package from [Releases page](https://github.com/haggen/wow/releases) and extract it into `World of Warcraft\_retail_\Interface\AddOns` prior to launching the game.
+Download the package from the [Releases page](https://github.com/haggen/wow/releases) and extract it into `World of Warcraft\_retail_\Interface\AddOns` before launching the game.

 ## Usage